massclown/HalfSwordTrainerMod/README.md

 > **NOTE:** You may need to activate Invulnerability before or after that, as some injuries will drain the health / tonus / other stats and kill the player again.

+> **NOTE:** Resurrection is known to break some of the mod's functionality, use with caution.

 > **WARNING!** NPCs may continue attacking the dead player, so be prepared.

 ## Other good things